 By the end of this course, you should understand why research methodology is important in scientific research, be comfortable reading method and results sections of journal articles, and understand a range of different research methods (as well as when to employ each).

 This course has been developed by Saylor Academy and provided under Creative Commons License Attribution 3.0 Unported License.

 - Unit 1: An Introduction to Research

 - Unit 5: Observation, Survey, and Experimental Research Designs

 - Final Course Exam: Research Methodologies

 Being a self-paced course you can study on your own time.
-We suggest to go through the course in sequence from the first to the last module followed by the final quiz.
+We suggest going through the course in sequence from the first to the last module followed by the final quiz.
 Post questions and comments in the discussion group or contact the course teacher.

 Upon successful completion of this course, the student will be able to: